Deeside Stadium

 Deeside Stadium (Stadiwm Glannau Dyfrdwy) is a multi-sport stadium located in Connah's Quay, Deeside.
-It was the home stadium to Welsh Premier League side Connah's Quay Nomads until the 23/24 season and is the home of the Deeside Athletics Club.
+It was the home stadium to Cymru Premier side Connah's Quay Nomads until the 2023–24 season and is the home of the Deeside Athletics Club.

 History

 The stadium was opened in 1998 and became home to Connah's Quay who moved from their previous venue, the Halfway Ground.

 In 2006, the Nomads spent time playing at Flint Town's Cae-Y-Castell ground as the pitch at Deeside underwent renovations.
 Shortly afterwards, they began planning to move into a new purpose built ground, although these plans never came to fruition.

 Layout

 The stadium features one raised stand containing 500 seats.
 Lying next to it is a small disabled shelter.
 Opposite the stand is a two-storey media centre and TV gantry.

 Attendances

 Connah's Quay's record attendance at the Deeside Stadium is 1,068 for the Scottish Challenge Cup Semi Final game against Edinburgh City F.C.